Atousa-Kalantari/MLensify/input_examples/README.md

 ```bash
 Microlensify urls_file.txt yes 2
 ```
-Assumes flux is already normalized.
+Flux is already normalized, so the model uses fixed statistics from the training set.

 Uses 2 CPU cores.